semantic-machines/veda/README.md

 chmod +x Veda-x86_64.AppImage
 and run it.

 At the the first run, additional files will appear in the folder where the Veda-x86_64.AppImage file is located for subsequent start and stop of the application.
 A folder for the database will be created and the ontology will be unpacked.
-The install-tarantool.sh file will also appear.
+The ./install-tools/install-tarantool.sh file will also appear.
 If the Tarantool database has not been installed before, install it using install-tarantool.sh before the first start.